On the final day of the January transfer window, Liverpool pulled off a huge coup as they sealed the signing of Porto attacker Luis Díaz.

 The club’s medical staff were also on hand to deliver a medical so Díaz would be registered just in time, with the clock ticking back in England, as the January transfer window was hours away from slamming shut.

-At £37 million, rising to £49 million with potential bonuses, it represents a good deal for Liverpool both financially, as well as on the pitch.
+At £37 million, rising to £49 million with potential bonuses, it is one of Liverpool’s most expensive signings but represents a good deal for Liverpool both financially, as well as on the pitch.

 After three years at Porto, Díaz departs for Anfield with a modest 41 goals in 125 appearances.